 Although the arriving population mainly consisted of women and children being at risk of human trafficking, no adequate preventive measures specifically targeting persons fleeing Ukraine have been implemented.
 This means, among others, that no information on the risks of trafficking in a language these people understand is accessible at accommodation sites.
-Also, there is no information available for unaccompanied minors (UAMs) designed in a child-friendly and age-appropriate manner.
-Moreover, there is no information available at the accommodation sites or at the helping points close to the border on the fact that victims of human trafficking or those who are at risk of trafficking may turn to the National Crisis Management and Information Service, where no Ukrainian or Russian speaker dispatcher is available in any
+There is also no information available for unaccompanied minors (UAMs) designed in a child-friendly and age-appropriate manner.
+Moreover, there is no information available at the accommodation sites or at the helping points close to the border on the fact that victims of human trafficking or those who are at risk of trafficking may turn to the National Crisis Management and Information Service, where no Ukrainian- or Russian-speaking personnel is available.